cujojs/when/docs/api.md

 ## Synchronous functions

 The `when/function` module contains functions for calling and adapting "normal" functions (i.e. those that take plain values, return plain values, and throw exceptions on errors).
-By calling those functions with `fn.call` and `fn.apply`, or by creating a new function with `fn.bind`, the return value will always be a promise, and thrown exceptions will be turned into rejections.
+By calling those functions with `fn.call` and `fn.apply`, or by creating a new function with `fn.lift`, the return value will always be a promise, and thrown exceptions will be turned into rejections.
 As a bonus, promises given as arguments will be transparently resolved before the call.

 ### `fn.call()`